 Dr. Gates has been awarded the National Security Medal, the Presidential Citizens Medal, the National Intelligence Distinguished Service Medal, and CIA’s highest award, the Distinguished Intelligence Medal.
 Dr. Gates has been awarded the Presidential Medal of Freedom, America’s highest civilian honor, by President Obama in 2011.

-His New York Times #1 best-selling book “DUTY: Memoirs of a Secretary at War” (January, 2014), is a straightforward, vividly written account of his experience serving Presidents George W. Bush and Barack Obama during the wars in Iraq and Afghanistan.
-In his latest book “A Passion for Leadership: Lessons on Change and Reform from Fifty Years of Public Service” (January 2016), Dr. Gates blends wisdom with candor and draws on years of exceptional experience to offer readers a powerful, informative and pragmatic look at leadership.
-He is currently working on a third book, which will address the use and misuse of power in America.
+He has authored three memoirs – “Duty: Memoirs of a Secretary at War” (2014), a straightforward account of his experience serving Presidents Bush and Obama during the wars in Iraq and Afghanistan, “From the Shadows: The Ultimate Insider’s Story of Five Presidents and How They Won the Cold War” (1996) which details his career as a CIA officer at the center of power during the Cold War, and “A Passion for Leadership: Lessons on Change and Reform from Fifty Years of Public Service” (2016), in which Gates draws on years of exceptional experience to offer a powerful look at leadership.

 Dr. Gates currently serves on the Board of Directors of Starbucks and is partner in the consulting firm, RHG LLC, with former Secretary of State Condoleezza Rice and others.

 A native of Kansas, Gates received his bachelor’s degree from the College of William & Mary, his master’s degree in history from Indiana University and his doctorate in Russian and Soviet history from Georgetown University.
 Dr. Gates was commissioned a second lieutenant in the U.S. Air Force in 1967.